lkilcher/dolfyn/docs/rotations.rst

-One of |dlfn|\ 's primary advantages is that it contains tools for managing the coordinate system (a.k.a. the reference frame) of vector data.
-This has taken considerable effort because the coordinate system definitions used by instrument manufacturers are not consistent, and the math/concepts of coordinate rotations can be described as somewhere between *non-trivial* and *absolutely maddening*.
-We hope that this page, and |dlfn|\ 's tools for managing coordinate system help to reduce the burden of tracking this information so that you -- the researcher -- can focus on what's important.

-Having said that, the coordinate-system/rotation tools provided in
+One of |dlfn|\ 's primary advantages is that it contains tools for managing the coordinate system (a.k.a. the reference frame) of tensor data.
+The coordinate-system/rotation tools provided in
 |dlfn| have been tested to varying degrees on different types of
 instruments and configurations.
-Instrument manufacturers use different conventions and can change conventions with firmware updates.
-Therefore, we make no promises that these tools will work for any instrument type, but we do have higher confidence in some instruments and configurations than others.
 See :ref:`the table
 <rotate-testing-table>` at the bottom of this page for details on the
 degree of testing of |dlfn|\ 's rotations and coordinate-system tools that has occurred for several instrument types.
 With your help, we